 Please send Resume, References, and Cover letter to Fern Hoffmann, captain@bayshorecenter.org

--Deliver educational programming supplied by Bayshore Center at Bivalve in an engaging and age appropriate manner to students and the public, including safely handling marine life, and train deckhand educators
+-Deliver educational programming supplied by Bayshore Center at Bivalve in an engaging and age appropriate manner to students and the public, including safely handling marine life -Organize and lead in vessel maintenance, including prep and paint of wood and metal surfaces, engineering projects, woodworking, and marlinspike seamanship

 -In the absence of a cook, occasionally prepare meals for up to 10 people